Verlorevlei River

 Verlorevlei River is a river in the Western Cape province of South Africa.
 Lying on the Sandveld of the West Coast, the river runs past Eendekuil, Het Kruis, and Redelinghuys.
 The river mouth is located at Elands Bay.
 Its tributaries include the Hol River, Kruismans River and the Krom Antonies River.
 It falls within the Drainage system G and the Management Area.

 The river is the only known habitat of the endangered Verlorenvlei redfin.

+History

+Simon van der Stel visited in 1685 on his journey to Namaqualand, and he was under the impression that the river was a tributary of the Olifants River.
+Ensign Johannes Tobias Rhenius saw the lake as "lost" in the reeds in 1724, giving it its name (verlore and vlei).